definitelyprobably/alnitak/docs/source/configuration.rst

 .. note::

-   The format for the credentials file here differs than that for the credentials file used by certbot if using the cloudflare dns plugin.
-   Currently, you cannot use the latter for the former.
+   The format for the credentials file is designed to be able to read the file that certbot itself needs to interact with Cloudflare in order to renew a certificate (if utilized; for example if you generated a wildcard certificate).
+This means that if such a file exists on your system with your Cloudflare API credentials, you can reuse it for *alnitak* and do not need to expose your credentials in two different files.

 Certbot